pierreDev33/crawler.ninja/README.md

 Crawler Ninja
 -------------

-This crawler aims to help SEO to build custom solutions for crawling/scraping sites.
+This crawler aims to build custom solutions for crawling/scraping sites.
 For example, it can help to audit a site, find expired domains, build corpus, scrap texts, find netlinking spots, retrieve site ranking, check if web pages are correctly indexed, ...

 This is just a matter of plugins ! :-) We plan to build generic & simple plugins but you are free to create your owns.